microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-33-images.md

+---
+layout: page
-# Adding VM Images to Azure Stack
+title:  Adding VM Images to Azure Stack
+category: AzureStack
+order: 3
+---
 Azure Stack enables administrators to make VM images, such as their organization’s custom VHD, available to their tenants.
 Images can be referenced by Azure Resource Manager templates or added to the Azure Marketplace UI with the creation of a Marketplace item.
 No images are included by default in the Azure Stack Technical Preview 3 Refresh.

 An image can be added to your Azure Stack Platform Image Repository (PIR) in 2 ways - via the portal, or programmatically.
 We'll focus on the programmatical approach, specifically with PowerShell, as it's faster, and more repeatable.
 Plus, you can copy and paste my code ;-)

-## Downloading an Image
+### Downloading an Image

 Firstly, you should be **logged into you Azure Stack environment, and specifically, within the MAS-CON01 machine**.